-Facebook is king of the social media world in the West.
-Since its appearance in 2004 he transformed the way we interact and communicate on the Internet.
+Facebook is the king of the social media world in the West.
+Since its appearance in 2004, he transformed the way we interact and communicate on the Internet.
 But what about China, where it is not welcome.
 Who rules in the Middle Kingdom?
-Does its story and role are similar?
+Do its story and role are similar?

 Good Ideas Are Contagious

-In the West we often take large Chinese sites and applications as merely rip-offs of our own.
-Weibo is described as the Chinese Twitter, Tmall as Amazon, etc. There is a story behind those comments, Chinese tech companies have indeed “inspired” (understand copy) themselves from what was big at home.
+In the West, we often take large Chinese sites and applications as mere rip-offs of our own.
+Weibo is described as Chinese Twitter, Tmall as Amazon, etc. There is a story behind those comments, Chinese tech companies have indeed “inspired” (understand copy) themselves from what was big at home.
 Then only did they start tweaking and developing upon it to develop their own versions of those services.

-Facebook Messenger and WhatsApp are two apps I’m using to communicate to my contact in France.
+Facebook Messenger and WhatsApp are two apps I’m using to communicate with my contact in France.
 But to be honest they feel sluggish and antiquated compared to their Chinese counterpart.

-Perhaps it is time for our Western tech industry giants to learn a thing of two from China.
+Perhaps it is time for our Western tech industry giants to learn a thing or two from China.
 But let’s first talk about how WeChat came to be in the first place.

 WeChat, the new Emperor